Microchip-MPLAB-Harmony/csp_apps_pic32cz_ca70/apps/acc/acc_wav_gen/readme.md

 ### Setting up [SAM E70 Xplained Ultra board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM320113)

-- Comparator Positive Input: Connect an external voltage source to PD30 (Pin 3 of the J501)
+- Comparator Positive Input: Connect an external voltage source to PD30 (Pin 3 of EXT2 Connector)
 - Comparator Negative Input: Sine wave from the DAC Channel 0.
 No connection required
 - Connect the Debug USB port on the board to the computer using a micro USB cable